emahuni/em-async-events/README.md

 ### Listening to events:
 Listening to event or events:
-- all options can be mixed to get the desired behaviour
+- most options can be mixed to get the desired behaviour
 ```javascript
 created() {
   this.$onEvent('some-event', this.eventCallback);